Corporate Governance

 Sustainability Committee

-The Sustainability Committee, which functions as an advisory body, met four times in fiscal year 2022 to formulate sustainability policies and activity plans, and evaluate and promote sustainability initiatives, as well as to approve the content of Group sustainability policies and bolster expertise and skills crucial to sustainability.
-The committee consists of executive officers and others designated by the Board of Directors from among the President and CEO, the Executive Vice President, the heads of the units, the general managers of the management units and product divisions, and the CEOs of regional headquarters.
+The Sustainability Committee, which functions as an advisory body, meets several times annually to formulate sustainability policies and activity plans, as well as to evaluate and promote sustainability initiatives.
+In fiscal year 2024, the committee met four times.
+The committee consists of executive officers and others designated by the Board of Directors from among the President and CEO, the Executive Vice President, the heads of the units, the general managers of the management units and product divisions, and the managing directors of regional headquarters.
 As part of the auditing process, one Audit & Supervisory Board member also attends Sustainability Committee meetings.
 Details of deliberations at meetings and the results thereof are reported to the Board of Directors.

 -